armsle2/NexTime/README.md

 ## Instructions:

-The application can be viewed at this website:  [Enter Heroku website].
+The application can be viewed at this website:  https://hidden-oasis-18453.herokuapp.com/.

 Upon entering the application, first time users are asked to create a new user and returning users are asked to provide their log-in credentials.